 But as you can see, the range is between 1500 and 1760 watts.
 That’s quite higher than what small and medium-sized air fryers use.
 But then again, more power means less time spent cooking, and thus, the overall energy consumption may not differ much.

 How Many Amps Does the Power Air Fryer XL Use?

 The Power air fryer XL uses about 14.16 amps at 120 volts, 7.08 amps at 240 volts, and 15.45 amps on a 110-volt system.
 That’s because the wattage here stands at 1700 watts, which is quite standard for air fryers of this size.

-One advantage of owning a large air fryer is that you can cook more food at once.
+One advantage of owning a large air fryer is cooking more food.
 But that doesn’t necessarily mean that it will consume more power.
-In fact, the overall energy consumption may be lower than having to use a smaller unit for cooking multiple batches.
+In fact, the overall energy consumption may be lower than cooking multiple batches using smaller unit.

 How Many Amps Does a 1500-Watt Air Fryer Use?

 A 1500-watt air fryer will use about 12.5 amps when running at 120 volts.
 But if you’re using a 240-volt system, you can expect the higher voltage to half the amperage draw.
 So, in that case, your appliance will only use about 6.25 amps.

 1500 exceeds most air fryers’ average wattage requirement (1400 watts).
 And as you can see, the amperage draw is not that high.
 It will depend on the voltage of your electrical system.
 But on standard US voltages, the amperage draw will be around 12.5 amps.

 That isn’t really that high.
 In fact, it’s quite low when you compare it to other home appliances.
 For instance, a clothes iron will use about 10-12 amps.
 So, an air fryer of 1500 watts isn’t really that power-hungry.